-MRA and MPA's curriculum enables pupils to become high-achieving learners who are wellequipped for the next stage in their education.
+MRA and MPA's joint curriculum continues to enable pupils to become high-achieving learners who are well-equipped for the next stage in their education.
 The curriculum is knowledge-rich and rigorous.
 It is designed to be enriching and stimulating, whilst meeting and exceeding the expectations set out in the National Curriculum.
 Flexibility in the curriculum allows for adaptations to be made that are responsive to the needs of both individuals and groups of pupils as they progress through all of the Federation's academies.